dpkbask/covid19-visualization/README.md

 # covid19-visualization
-Visualizing the Covid19 data over the globe using Plotly.
+Visualizing the Covid19 data over the globe.

 This Visualization is done by using Plotly in Jupyter Notebook.